 Rigel is a clinical-stage drug development company that discovers and develops novel, small-molecule drugs for the treatment of inflammatory diseases, cancer and viral diseases.
-Our goal is to move one new product candidate for a significant indication into the clinic each year.
+Our goal is to file one new drug (IND) application in a significant indication each year.
 We have achieved this goal each year beginning in 2002.
-Our research focuses on intracellular signaling pathways and related targets that are critical to disease mechanisms.
-Our productivity has resulted in strategic collaborations with large pharmaceutical partners to discover, develop and market our product candidates.
+Our pioneering research focuses on intracellular signaling pathways and related targets that are critical to disease mechanisms.
+Our productivity has resulted in strategic collaborations with large pharmaceutical partners to develop and market our product candidates.
 We have product development programs in inflammatory/autoimmune diseases such as rheumatoid arthritis, thrombocytopenia, asthma and allergy as well as in cancer.

-Since 2004, we have matured into a clinical stage drug development company with multiple product candidates in development as follows:
+Rigel has multiple product candidates in development as follows:

 - R788-Product Candidate for Rheumatoid Arthritis (RA).
 R788 is our lead product candidate.
 It has a novel mechanism of action-blocking IgG receptor signaling in macrophages and B-cells.
 Previously, we studied R788 in a Phase I single center, double-blind, randomized, placebo-controlled trial evaluating the safety and pharmacokinetics of escalating single and multiple doses of R788.
-We have recently completed R788 studies to evaluate its safety and pharmacokinetics in combination with methotrexate, a commonly prescribed treatment for RA.
+We have completed R788 studies to evaluate its safety and pharmacokinetics in combination with methotrexate, a commonly prescribed treatment for RA.
 Results of this trial suggest no adverse interaction.
 We expect to commence Phase II clinical trials of R788 for RA in the second half of 2006. - R788-Product Candidate for Immune Thombocytopenia Purpura (ITP).
 Platelet destruction from ITP is mediated by IgG signaling.
 R788 is a potent inhibitor of IgG signaling.
 In preclinical studies, Rigel has shown R788 to improve thrombocytopenia in an ITP mouse model.
-We plan to commence Phase II clinical trials of R788 to evaluate its safety and efficacy in refractory ITP patients in the second half of 2006. - R763-Product Candidate for Oncology.
+We plan to commence Phase II clinical trials of R788 to evaluate its safety and efficacy in refractory ITP patients in the second half of 2006.

+R763-Product Candidate for Oncology.
 In July 2004, we identified R763 as a lead compound in our Aurora kinase inhibition program, targeting cancer cell proliferation.
 R763 is a potent, highly-selective, small-molecule inhibitor of Aurora kinase.
 In October 2005, we signed a licensing agreement with Serono that grants to Serono an exclusive license to develop and commercialize R763, in addition to other product candidates arising from our Aurora kinase inhibitor program.
 Under the agreement, we were responsible for filing an IND for R763 while Serono will be responsible for the further development and commercialization of R763.
 We filed the IND for R763 with the Food and Drug Administration, or FDA, in December 2005, and were allowed to proceed under the IND in January 2006.
 During February 2006, we received a payment of \$5.0 million from Serono triggered by the regulatory acceptance.
 We anticipate that Serono will initiate clinical trials for R763 in the second half of 2006.